 How many courses do I take each semester in the DNP to PhD pathway?

-For the most part, DNP to PhD students will take one course each semester throughout the year (including summer term).
+DNP to PhD students will take one course each term (including summers).
 Please see the course progression plan.

 You may be able to use your DNP work to lead into your PhD research.
 Remember, the focus of the IUP PhD program is nursing education, so you will want to make sure your research areas align with the program focus.
 We certainly encourage students, when possible, to build upon their existing work.

-Do I need to take the Graduate Record Exam (GRE)?
+Do I need to take the Graduate Record Exams (GREs)?

-Students applying to the DNP to PhD pathway are not required to take the GRE.
-You may be asked to submit an example of your writing, but a GRE is not required.
+Students applying to the DNP to PhD pathway are not required to take GREs.
+You may be asked to submit an example of your writing, but GREs are not required.